A Rule of Life for Preachers: The Preacher's Trust

 Because a trust suggests a fiduciary relationship.

-One party entrusts another party with assets for the purpose of benefiting others.
+One party entrusts another party with power for the purpose of benefiting others.

 Preachers have a fiduciary relationship with those who listen to our sermons.

-We have been entrusted by our parishioners and denominations with the asset of authority.
+We have been entrusted by our parishioners and denominations with the power of authority.

 They have sent us to the Scriptures to bring a word of God back to them.